“Moving money forward“ Money Forward

 Compensation of Audit & Supervisory Board members has been set to no more than 50million yen per year by resolution of the General Meeting of Shareholders.
 It is composed solely of a base compensation in the form of a fixed monetary compensation in accordance with one’s responsibilities, so that members will sufficiently fulfill auditing and managerial supervision functions and execute their duties.
 Compensation of individual Audit & Supervisory Board member shall be determined upon discussion by the Audit & Supervisory Board within the upper limit resolved at the General Meeting of Shareholders.

-Total Amount of Compensation, etc. for the Fiscal Year Ended November 2022
+Amount of Officer Compensation, etc. for the Fiscal Year Ended November 2023

-Total amount of Director Compensation and Audit &Supervisory Board Member Compensation for the Fiscal Year Ended November 2022 is as follow.
-The figure for short-term variable compensation is the amount booked as a provision before taking into account performance evaluation for FY11/22.
+Total amount of Director Compensation and Audit &Supervisory Board Member Compensation for the Fiscal Year Ended November 2023 is as follow.

-The table blow includes values associated to one director who resigned as of the end of the tenth Annual General Meeting of Shareholders held on February 21, 2022.
+The table blow includes values associated to one director who resigned as of the end of the eleventh Annual General Meeting of Shareholders held on February 22, 2023.

 TitleTotal